RacingThePlanet: RacingThePlanet: Sri Lanka 2016

-61 competitors began the event, 46 competitors finished, and 27 countries were represented.
+A total of 61 competitors began the event, 46 competitors finished, and 27 countries were represented.

 RacingThePlanet: Patagonia 2017

 The 10th edition of RacingThePlanet Ultramarathon took place in the Patagonia region of Argentina.
 The course featured Lake Nahuel Huapi in Bariloche, vast pampas, snow-capped peaks of the Andes, pristine lakes, colourful Patagonian culture and remote forest trails.
 The race concluded at the Blue Lagoon underneath the Tronador Mountain near the border of Argentina and Chile.